 The Organization is substantially supported by contribution, grant, and program revenues and considers contributions restricted for programs which are ongoing, major, and central to its operations to be available to meet cash needs for general expenditures.
+Assets held in the endowment fund that may be appropriated for use within twelve months of fiscal year end are considered available to meet cash needs for general expenditures.
 The Organization manages its liquidity and reserves following three guiding principles: operating within a prudent range of financial soundness and stability, maintaining adequate liquid assets to fund near-term operating needs, and maintaining sufficient reserves to provide reasonable assurance that long-term obligations will be discharged.